Team-Nutshell/nutshellengine-docs/source/types/WindowID/index.rst

 Notes
 -----

-Unique identifier for a window created by a Window Module.
+Unique identifier for a window created by a :doc:`/module/window_module/index`.